 The authors thank Andrew Cohen, Ewan Dunbar, Matt Goldrick, Jen Smith, Robert Staubs, and two anonymous reviewers for comments and suggestions which greatly strengthened the paper.
-We are particularly indebted to Chris Wiesen for expert statistical advice, and to Paul Smolensky for identifying Equation 17 as the Replicator.
-Jessica Slavic was of great practical assistance in collecting the data, and was supported by a UNC-Chapel Hill Merit Assistantship.
-The article has also benefited from input by conference audiences at the CLS 48, 20th Manchester Phonology Meeting, NELS 43, NECPhon 2012, and the UNC-Chapel Hill Spring Colloquium 2013, and from departmental audiences at UMass-Amherst, UNC-Chapel Hill, UC Berkeley and UCLA.
+We are particularly indebted to Chris Wiesen for expert statistical advice, and to Paul Smolensky for identifying Eq.
+A10 as the Replicator.
+Jessica Slavic was of great practical assistance in collecting the data and was supported by a UNC-Chapel Hill Merit Assistantship.
+The article has also benefited from input by conference audiences at CLS 48, the 20th Manchester Phonology Meeting, NELS 43, NECPhon 2012, and the UNC-Chapel Hill Spring Colloquium 2013, as well as from departmental audiences at UMass-Amherst, UNC-Chapel Hill, UC Berkeley and UCLA.
 Any remaining errors are entirely the fault of the authors.
 The second author was supported by NSF grants BCS-0813829 and BCS-424077 to the University of Massachusetts Amherst, and by a Research in Paris Fellowship from the City of Paris.